Simple-Script/Simple-Script.github.io/README.md

-# num-13
+# SimpleScript

-Simple-Script is a sleek code language meant for beginners with a simple setup and easy code process.
+SimpleScript is a sleek code language meant for beginners with a simple setup and easy code process.

 ## Installation